iot2tangle/STM32_SensorTile.box/BLE-sender/Readme.md

 * Microphone / audio sensor (MP23ABS1)
 * Humidity and temperature sensor (HTS221)

+## Programmer

+One of the following hardware programmers will be needed to launch the firmware on the board:

+* [ST-link-v2](https://www.st.com/en/development-tools/st-link-v2.html) Good for programming and debugging the code
+* [ST-link-v3](https://www.st.com/en/development-tools/stlink-v3set.html) The last version of the programmer

 # Download the firmware on the board
 ## Install official IDE ST-Microelectronic
 The source code can be built and flashed using the official IDE of St-microelectronics, supported IDEs are: